-Family Readiness Groups (FRG) is a unit commander’s program formed in accordance with AR 600-20 and are supported by Family Readiness Support Assistants (FRSA).
+Family Readiness Groups (FRG) is a unit commander’s program formed in accordance with AR 600-20 and are supported by Soldier and Family Readiness Specialists (S&FRS).

 The FRG mission is: